Gastrophryne olivacea: Description

 Great Plains narrow-mouthed toads are a small (19-42 mm snout to vent), fossorial, flat-bodied species, with a sharply pointed snout.
 They are typically olive green to grey-brown in color, sometimes with black blotching.
 Their undersides are lighter colored.
-Their skin secretions can cause severe, burning pain if they get into eyes.
+Their skin secretions can cause severe, burning pain if they get into the eyes.

 Behavior and habitat

 This toad is found in a wide range of habitats, but most frequently on moist ground or in leaf litter, and under rocks or fallen logs.
 They breed throughout the spring and summer in pools of water left by rainfall.
 They have been found to hybridize with Gastrophyrne carolinensis.
 Their primary diet is ants.

 Western narrow-mouthed toads have a mutualistic relationship with tarantulas.
 They will live together, and in exchange will eat ants that attempt to invade the tarantula's burrow.
 Chemicals in their skin make the toads unpalatable to the spiders.
 Similar mutualistic behavior has been observed in other microhylid frogs.